List Price £120.00 per person

 What Does The Training Involve?

 This is a one day training course and simply tends to be known as the VHF Course.
 The course/exam leads to the new Short Range Certificate (SRC) and covers the new Global Maritime Distress and Safety System (GMDSS Course ).
 The VHF Radio exam is conducted on the same day as the course.
 Duck-2-Water will arrange for a RYA VHF Radio examiner to attend.
+The SRC certificate is issued by the RYA at a later date.

 It covers everything you need to know about operating a radio including how to use the right frequencies, procedures for emergencies, Digital Selective Calling (DSC), Search and Rescue (SART), Emergency Position Indicating Radio Beacon (EPIRB) and the Global Maritime Distress and Safety System (GMDSS).